-The receiver changes to bit-check mode at the end of a valid data stream if the bit Noise_Disable (Table 11-9 on page 24) in the OPMODE register is set to 1 (default).
+The receiver changes to bit-check mode at the end of a valid data stream if the bit Noise_Disable (Table 11-9 on page 27) in the OPMODE register is set to 1 (default).
 The digital noise is suppressed, and the level at pin DATA is high.
 The receiver changes back to receiving mode, if the bit check was successful.

-This method of noise suppression is recommended if the data stream is Manchester or bi-phase coded and is active after power on.
+This method of noise suppression is recommended if the data stream is Manchester or Bi-phase coded and is active after power on.

-Figure 10-3 illustrates the behavior of the data output at the end of a data stream.
+Figure 10-3 "Occurrence of a Pulse at the End of the Data Stream" illustrates the behavior of the data output at the end of a data stream.
 If the last period of the data stream is a high period (rising edge to falling edge), a pulse occurs on pin DATA.
-The length of the pulse depends on the selected baudrate range.
+The length of the pulse depends on the selected baud-rate range.